Sonofwonan/VeritasOrg/DEPLOYMENT_STEPS.md

 - Add a GitHub Action to run `npm run check` and `npm run build` on PRs.
 - Add a workflow step to run `drizzle-kit push` using a `DATABASE_URL` secret on merges to `main` (be careful; migration runs modify production DB).
+- Optionally, add a dedicated workflow to automatically apply migrations on push to `main` using the `DATABASE_URL` secret (example: `.github/workflows/apply-migrations.yml`).
+Ensure `DATABASE_URL` is stored as a repository secret and consider running migrations against a staging DB before production.

 ---